Local Calabi-Yau manifolds of type \tilde{A} via SYZ mirror symmetry: Introduction

 \subsection{Acknowledgements}

 The authors are grateful to Naichung Conan Leung and Shing-Tung Yau for useful discussions and encouragement.
 The first author benefited from many conversations with Amer Iqbal, Charles Doran, Shinobu Hosono and Yuecheng Zhu.
 The second author is very thankful to Mark Gross and Eric Zaslow for useful discussions and explaining the toric description of $\widetilde{A}_0$ dated back to 2011.
-He also thanks Helge Ruddat for explaining his work on mirrors of general-type varieties using toric Calabi--Yau geometries and discussing the three-dimensional honeycomb tiling also in 2011.
-The first author is supported by the Center of Mathematical Sciences and Applications at Harvard University.
-The second author is supported by Boston University.
+He also thanks Helge Ruddat for explaining his work on mirrors of general-type varieties using toric Calabi--Yau geometries and discussing the $3$-dimensional honeycomb tiling also in 2011.
+The first author was supported by the Harvard CMSA and the second author is supported by Boston University.